mounforjs/docker-openvpn/README.md

 docker-compose run -v $OVPN_DATA:/etc/openvpn --rm  vpn ovpn_initpki

+- This is goign to ask for phrase key.
+Put whatever phrase you want.
+- Then is going to ask for the host name, Type in the domain you have setup for this server (vpn.dummydomain.click)

 **4. Generate client files**

 docker-compose run -v $OVPN_DATA:/etc/openvpn --rm vpn easyrsa build-client-full CLIENTNAME nopass

 docker-compose run -v $OVPN_DATA:/etc/openvpn --rm vpn ovpn_getclient CLIENTNAME > CLIENTNAME.ovpn

+This last command is going to generate the client configuration file that will allow you to connect from your PC or mobile device.